redox-os/website/content/faq.en.md

 The main goal of Redox is to be a general-purpose OS for any kind of task/computer, while maintaining security, reliability and correctness.

-We aim to be an alternative for existing Unix systems (Linux/BSD) too, with the ability to run Unix programs only minimal modifications.
+Redox aims to be an alternative for existing Unix systems (Linux/BSD), with the ability to run most Unix programs too, with only recompilation or minimal modifications.

 [Our Goals]